Loyola Chicago is back in the NCAA tournament — and so is 101-year-old Sister Jean

-Loyola Chicago’s team chaplain since 1994, Sister Jean Dolores Schmidt gained national renown three years ago as the Ramblers’ biggest fan, a fixture and inspirational figure at their games well before they became tournament darlings.
+Loyola Chicago’s team chaplain since 1994, Sister Jean Dolores Schmidt gained national renown three years ago as the Ramblers’ biggest fan, a fixture and an inspirational figure at their games well before they became tournament darlings.
 Now 101 years old, she had been lobbying to accompany the team to the NCAA’s bubblelike setup in Indianapolis, but pandemic-related restrictions made it an uncertainty — until Tuesday, when she received clearance from administrators.

 “I’m not going to cause any disturbance,” the nun promised during an online media session.